abtion/guidelines/career/em-ladder.md

 ### Communication and facilitation
 - [ ] Attends early meetings with clients to set realistic expectations with sales and the client.
-- [ ] Uses their experience to identify headcount needs when planning new projects.
 - [ ] Communicates strategy and progress within the team and to external stakeholders.
 - [ ] Encourages effective meetings with clear agendas/purpose and actions.